danielendeg/nugetpackageupdate/specs/DICOM/DICOMCast/Dicom-cast failures and retry.md

  Currently when processing change feed entries, certain errors cause the entire dicom-cast application to shut down and stop processing all change feed entries.
 The current logging of failures is also incomplete as it is difficult for the user to track down which specific dicom file caused the issue.

  ## Goals
- 1. Comprehensive retry policy for errors that can be resolved without reuploading a dicom file
+ 1. Comprehensive retry policy for errors that can be resolved without re-uploading a dicom file
     1. In v1 we will allow for the change feed to continue processing and store failed change feed entries, but we will not retry them.
     1. In a future version we may retry entries based on a signal from the user triggering a retry.
  1. Proper logging of failures to allow users to fix any errors on the Dicom or FHIR side